RemoteTechnologiesGroup/RemoteTech/guide/index.md

 Automatic node execution has a few limitations: it needs a well-defined maneuver node, making it difficult to do small velocity corrections, it doesn't start the burn until it passes the node, which may make long burns less accurate, and it ignores any nodes after the first.
 For more control over burns, players may set the burn parameters by hand.

-First, adjust the throttle slider to the desired intensity of the burn (as a safety measure, the default is no thrust).
+First, set a manual delay for the start of the burn.
+Adjust the throttle slider to the desired level (as a safety measure, the default is no thrust).
 In the box, type either the desired duration of the burn, or the desired delta-V (e.g., "100 m/s").
-The delta-V will be converted to a burn time; the flight computer **will not** adjust the burn while it's happening to get the right delta-V. Clicking "BURN" will add the burn to the command queue, with signal delay and whatever manual delay was set.
+Clicking "BURN" will add the burn to the command queue, with signal delay and whatever manual delay was set.

 Just like automatic node execution, the manual burn doesn't include staging or attitude control.
 Those commands must be scheduled separately.